 Keep an eye on the media

-As an advocate, it’s very important to keep up-to-date with media so you know if your issue is receiving coverage.
-Governments also use the media to let us know what they are doing.
-For example, public consultations and inquiries are often advertised in the metropolitan newspapers, such as the Sydney Morning Herald.
+Stay up to date with what’s happening in the media to understand what coverage your issue is receiving.
+Governments use media to inform the public of what they are doing.
+For example, public consultations and inquiries are often advertised in the metropolitan newspapers, such as The Sydney Morning Herald.

-Petitions can be a great way of gathering and demonstrating public support for an issue.
-It can also be a way of engaging the interest of the media.
+Can be a great way of gathering and demonstrating public support for an issue and engaging the interest of the media.
 The Coalition Government in NSW has promised that the subject matter of a petition which has been signed by 10,000 or more people will be set down for discussion by the Legislative Assembly as a ‘matter of public importance’.
-Only petitions received in a particular format will be accepted by the NSW Parliament (this is also true of the Federal Parliament but they sometimes will accept petitions that are not in the set form).
+The NSW Parliament will only accept petitions received in a particular format.
+The Federal Parliament will sometimes accept petitions that are not in the set form.

-Each day parliament sits, time is set aside for questions to be asked of ministers.
-Government, opposition and cross bench members take turns, but it is often dominated by the Leader of the Opposition.
-It’s a good way of seeking information and exposing problems, and often focuses on what’s in the media that day.
+Time is set aside, on each day parliament sits, for questions to ministers.
+Government, opposition, and cross bench members take turns, but it is often dominated by the Leader of the Opposition.
+Question time is a good way of seeking information and exposing problems, and often focuses on what’s in the media that day.
 You can approach non-government MPs to ask questions of ministers in this way.

-These are written questions signed by MPs, and requiring a response from a minister.
-They are particularly useful for seeking information about an issue.
-Answers must be provided within 35 days.
-Again, you can approach an MP to write a question on your behalf.
-They may even appreciate your help in framing the question.
+Questions on notice are written questions, signed by MPs, that require a response from a minister.
+These types of questions are particularly useful for seeking information about an issue as answers must be provided within 35 days.
+As a constituent you can approach an MP to write a question on your behalf.
+Although, your MP may find it useful if you can help frame the question.